 (and please ignore the variety of toys under the shelf…)

-If you’ve been following me long, you probably understand how Pattern Parcel works now.
-You choose your price, support indie pattern designers, and the rest goes to and educational charity called donors choose.
+Update: This post was originally part of the Pattern Parcel blog tour.
+With Pattern Parcel, you choose your price, support indie pattern designers, and the rest goes to an educational charity called Donors Choose.
 If you choose $32 or more, you receive the bonus pattern (the Odette dress).
 Pattern Parcel donates all profits after expenses from Parcel sales to the charity as well.
 Together we’ve raised over $12,000 for classrooms in need!

 The patterns included in this parcel are: